 The project site is on a JAC bus line.
 It is also close to North Carson Street.
 Development at this site is therefore strongly supportive of transit-oriented development.
-With an aging population, many of the residents living within the project do not drive further promoting the use of public transportation alternatives.

 - ✓ Promote enhanced roadway connections and networks consistent with the Transportation Master Plan (11.2c)?